Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Performance and threshold}

-The tensor network decoder has the highest code threshold out of the ones considered in this work equal to $0.185$ under depolarizing noise with a bond dimension $\chi = 16$, as can be seen in FIG. \ref{mpsthreshold}.
-It is worth mentioning that this exceptional performance is highly related to the value of $\chi$, the maximum value of which scales in an exponential manner as larger configurations are considered.
-Recent work has been done studying $\chi$ values for achieving convergence of the tensor network decoding method under several noise model and code tailoring conditions \cite{tuckettxy, tuckett2}.
+The tensor network decoder has the highest code threshold out of the ones considered in this work equal to $0.185$ under depolarizing noise with a bond dimension $\chi = 16$, as can be seen in FIG. \ref{mpsthreshold}. {It is worth mentioning that this exceptional performance is highly related to the value of $\chi$.
+Recall that $\chi$ is the truncation is the maximum number of Schmidt tensors that we will be considered when contracting the code.
+A larger distance will increase the number of Schmidt tensor exponentially, thus, the maximum value of $\chi$ scales in an exponential manner as larger code distances are considered.} Recent work has been done studying $\chi$ values for achieving convergence of the tensor network decoding method under several noise model and code tailoring conditions \cite{tuckettxy, tuckett2}.

 Moreover, as can be seen in Table \ref{tablatn}, tensor network decoding also suffers under biased noise in a significant manner.
-There have been recent studies which have investigated the effect of biased noise in surface codes and ways to enhance its performance reaching significant results which allowed for lower values of $\chi$ in order to obtain a convergence within the tensor network problem \cite{tuckett2, xzzx}.
+There have been recent studies which have investigated the effect of biased noise in surface codes and ways to enhance its performance reaching significant results which allowed for lower values of $\chi$ in order to obtain a convergence within the tensor network problem \cite{xzzx, tuckett2}.
 At the current time, the exceptional performance of the tensor network decoding scheme motivates researchers to seek for methods to accelerate its poor run time.